Our Story

 Rick Comes Home

 Rick was approved for parole in August of 2018, and finally walked out of those prison gates in May of 2019.
-Since his homecoming we have established an extended base of volunteers who have helped us complete nearly 3,000 adoptions as of December 2023.
+Since his homecoming we have established an extended base of volunteers who have helped us complete over 3,000 adoptions to date.